 Protocol buffers

 Protocol buffer is the data represented in the form of messages and stored in the file with extension proto (Protocol Buffers, n.d.).
 Like XML, protocol buffers allow us to define the structured data but they are smaller, faster and simpler than XML.
-Protocol buffers are also language neutral and they are the recommended data format for gRPC integration type.
+Protocol buffers are also language-neutral and they are the recommended data format for gRPC integration type.

 Dependent Variable

 Dependent variables are the factors that help to measure the language.
 The list of dependent variables is derived from different factors that include the factors critical for the language and the linguistic side of integration.
-The factors important for language, is derived from the similar research that compares multiple programming languages.
+The factors important for language is derived from similar research that compares multiple programming languages.
 One such research is conducted by Nanz & Furia (2015) that compares 20 different programming languages and the variable used by them is used in my research.
 These variables include verbosity of the source code, size of the executables and the execution time of the code (Nanz & Furia, 2015).
-The other variables for the integration is as per Guidi et al theory (2017) he has listed the variables important from the language point of view for the integration of the services.
+The other variables for the integration are as per Guidi et al theory (2017) he has listed the variables important from the language point of view for the integration of the services.
 According to him, Interfaces or Services should be the first-class citizen of the language.
 And besides Interfaces, Ports and Workflows are also important for microservices.
 In the following section, I will talk in detail about each variable used.

 Verbosity